Welcome to today's edition of the Rush 24-7 podcast.

 Three players that teams took the back door in trying to get answers.

-So we hear you like women.
+There's such questions as, so we hear you like women.

-You like you like to date women.
+You like to date women.

-That was uh, and the player said, wait a minute now, is that a trick question?
+And the player said, wait a minute now.

-It would really what stuff like so and the the NFL has now issued guidelines.
+So the NFL has now issued guidelines.

-This is a huge C I told you so.
+This is a huge C, I told you so.

-First of many, NFL has issued guidelines, no such questions permitted because there's an interview process in the scouting combine.
+No such questions permitted because there's an interview process in the scouting combine.

-Uh and there's no such questions permitted.
+And there's no such questions permitted.

 That's my question.